 Mud Daubers in Knoxville TN

-Mud daubers are solitary wasps that build their nests out of mud.
-Throughout the nation, there are several species of mud daubers.
-Here in Tennessee, it’s common to see these wasps in residential and commercial areas, especially in the summertime.
-In addition to its unique nest, one of the easiest ways to identify a mud dauber is by its thread-like waist separating its abdomen and thorax, which helps differentiate it from other types of wasps.
-Mud daubers are not aggressive and typically do not sting unless their nest is directly threatened.
-They also are not known to defend their nest.
+Just as its name implies, mud daubers are solitary wasps that construct nests or brood chambers from mud.
+There are many species of mud daubers and they are commonly found throughout the United States.
+Besides its unique nest, one of the easiest ways to identify a mud dauber is by its thread-like waist separating its abdomen and thorax, which helps differentiate it from other types of wasps.
+They are not aggressive and typically do not sting unless their nest is directly threatened.

-Mud daubers do not pose a huge threat.
-They are rarely aggressive and will only sting very occasionally.
-In addition, they rarely defend their nest and will fly away if you get close to them.
-Although mud daubers aren’t very dangerous, they can still be a nuisance when they are nesting in or near your property.
+Mud daubers do not defend their nests and are rarely aggressive.
+These wasps are beneficial insects as they reduce spider populations.
+Although mud daubers aren’t dangerous, they can still be a nuisance when they are nesting in or near your home.
+If a nest is found on your property, nest removal should always be handled by a professional wasp control company, as any wasp handling can be dangerous.
 If you notice mud dauber activity nearby your Knoxville TN property, it’s important to always contact your local wasp control company.

 Need help with Mud Dauber control?